ronki2304/WhiteCow/README.md

 - Let's mooh it

 ## disclaimer
 You use this tool at your own risk, You are the only one responsible for looses.
+It is a software under debug

 # Process
 to complete
-## Supported Broker for trading :
-- BitFinex
-- Poloniex

 ## Installation
 ### Pre-requisite
 ### IT
 - mono-complete

-### Broker
-- For Poloniex you need to have an account with an api that have enable trading **and withdraw**
-- For Bitfinex you need to have an account with the [greenlane](https://www.bitfinex.com/withdraw/greenlane) enable
 ## Installation For Raspberry
 ```
 git clone https://github.com/ronki2304/WhiteCow.git